sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0414

+### 2025 0414 2041
+Yesterday, I stumbled on <https://www.game-cities.com/> by Konstantinos Dimopoulos who shared a link to [Ultima and Worldbuilding in the Computer Role-Playing Game
+Carly A. Kocurek and Matthew Thomas Payne](https://services.publishing.umich.edu/Books/U/Ultima-and-Worldbuilding-in-the-Computer-Role-Playing-Game) that can be read online for free.

+It's a short and quick read.
+I'm always left wanting more from the books I read on the history or philosohpy of various video games.
+In the end, the books that I want on my favorite games are basically literate programs that give an elaborate history of each design decision.
+That is not yet the kind of book that is easy to get your hands on.

+I hope to come back to Dimopoulos' site and read some of his [articles](https://www.game-cities.com/articles-talks) on urban design in video games.

 ### A Stack Notation for Predicate (Functor) Logic 2025 0414 1626
 A way of eliminating variables from predicate logic which combines the methods of Quine's predicate functors with the practices of programming in J and FORTH permits predicate letters which, initially, generalize the familiar two place predicate notation--- e.g. 'x is identical to y', 'x belongs to y', and 'x is the father of y'--- by schema such as 'xyzFstuvw' so that each predicate has a number of left places--- three in the example schema--- and a number of right places--- five in the example.
 Thus, the predicate 'x pairs y with z' is rendered perspicuously as 'xPyz'.